bitcoinops/bitcoinops.github.io/_topics/en/adaptor-signatures.md

   Alice hasn't paid Bob yet.

   What the adaptor signature does provide Bob is a commitment to Alice's hidden value.
-This commitment is made in the form of a value Bob can can use to create a second adaptor signature that commits to the same hidden value as Alice's adaptor signature.
+This commitment is made in the form of a value Bob can use to create a second adaptor signature that commits to the same hidden value as Alice's adaptor signature.
 Bob can make that commitment even without knowing Alice's hidden value or his own final